Spurs frustrated in draw with Sheffield amid VAR dispute - WHIZ News

-LONDON (AP) — Back in Premier League action after his red card was overturned, Son Heung-min scored for Tottenham but that wasn’t enough to beat Sheffield United in a 1-1 draw on Saturday.
+LONDON (AP) — Back in Premier League action after his red card was overturned, Son Heung-min scored for Tottenham but that wasn’t enough to defeat Sheffield United as the two teams shared a 1-1 draw on Saturday.

 Tottenham manager Mauricio Pochettino responded to speculation about his future, saying he wasn’t sure if he’d get the chance to shape the team back into a winning side.

-Note: This story has been corrected to show that John Lundstram, not George Baldock, was offside in the build-up to the disallowed goal.